Marco-Maker/Planimation/README.md

 As part of the final project for the *Automated Planning* module in the course **“Intelligent Systems and Automated Planning”** (A.Y.
 2024–2025), part of the **Master's Degree in Artificial Intelligence and Computer Science** at **UNICAL – University of Calabria**.

-Most problem definitions were provided as part of the course material.
+Part of the problems' definitions were provided as part of the course material.